munin-monitoring/munin/doc/reference/munin.conf.rst

 .. option:: port <port number>

    The port number of the node.
 Ignored if using alternate transport.
-Default is "4949".
+Undefined by default.

 .. option:: local_address <address>